Summer Salad with Creamy Strawberry Salad Dressing

 - 1 teaspoon raw honey (substitute 2 Medjool dates to make the dressing vegan)

 - Combine the salad greens in a large mixing bowl.
 Use your hands to gently tear the leaves into bite-sized pieces.

 - Top the salad with the fennel slices, blueberries, blackberries, and 1/2 pint of sliced fresh strawberries.
 Toss gently to combine.

 - Next, make the dressing by combining ½ pint of fresh strawberries (about 1 cup) into a high-speed blender.

-- Add the coconut yogurt, vinegar, honey, and olive oil to the blender.
+- Add the yogurt, vinegar, honey or dates, and olive oil to the blender.
 Turn the blender on high for about 30 seconds or until the dressing is fully combined and creamy.